Farm safety

 4. Clean-up and disposal

-- Rinse the contaminated surface with plenty of water after removing the bulk liquid.
+• Rinse the contaminated surface with plenty of water after removing the bulk liquid.

-- Dispose of collected waste and used PPE via your regional hazardous waste contractor.
+• Dispose of collected waste and used PPE via your regional hazardous waste contractor.

-- Report the incident to GlasPort Bio or your GasAbate service contact.
+• Report the incident to GlasPort Bio or your GasAbate service contact.

 --------------------

-5. If hydrogen peroxide contacts a person
+5. If you come into contact with hydrogen peroxide

-- Skin or hair: Remove contaminated clothing immediately.
+• Skin or hair: Remove contaminated clothing immediately.
 Rinse skin with plenty of water/shower.
 Seek medical attention if irritation persists.

-- Eyes: Rinse cautiously with water for at least 15 minutes.
+• Eyes: Rinse cautiously with water for at least 15 minutes.
 Remove contact lenses if easy to do.
 Get medical help immediately.

-- Inhalation: Move the person to fresh air.
+• Inhalation: Move the person to fresh air.
 Seek medical help urgently if symptoms occur (coughing, dizziness, breathing difficulty).

-- Ingestion: Rinse mouth, give water to drink, do NOT induce vomiting, and call a doctor immediately.
+• Ingestion: Rinse mouth, give water to drink, do NOT induce vomiting, and call a doctor immediately.

 --------------------